-Rutting is considered compacted trails or ruts (usually 5 cm [2"] or greater) from people, vehicles or livestock or highly managed ungulate populations (compacted and compressed soil is present).
+Rutting is considered compacted trails or ruts (usually 5 cm [2"] or greater compacted and compressed soil from people, vehicles, livestock or highly managed ungulate populations).

 Compressing the sponge reduces the amount of water that soaks in!

 11. Can the stream access its floodplain?
 Stream channel incisement (vertical stability).